Andrew Zimmern's Spilled Milk

-No matter what you celebrate—Passover, Easter or Ramadan—you need a big, family-sized roast in your back pocket.
+No matter what you celebrate—Passover, Easter or Ramadan—you need a big, family-sized roast recipe in your back pocket.

 Anything porcine is out of the question for many.
 A brace of chickens too small, a three-bone beef rack too flimsy.
 A leg of lamb is just about perfect.